cap-js/docs/advanced/fiori.md

 ## Value Help Support

-In addition to supporting the standard `@Common.ValueList` annotations as defined in the [OData Vocabularies], CAP provides advanced, convenient support for Value Help as understood and supported by SAP Fiori.
+In addition to supporting the standard `@Common.ValueList` annotations as defined in the [OData Vocabularies](odata#annotations), CAP provides advanced, convenient support for Value Help as understood and supported by SAP Fiori.

 ### Convenience Option `@cds.odata.valuelist`